IDMIL/T-Stick/hardware/PCB/touch-sensor-horizontal/ORDERING_INSTRUCTIONS.md

 # How to order touch sensor from JLCPCB and PCBWAY

 This file contains instructions for ordering the touch-sensor from JLCPCB or PCBWAY.
-Both companies offer relatively cheap Flexible PCB options however JLCPCB is significantly cheaper for small runs but in my opinion worse customer support.
+Both companies offer relatively cheap Flexible PCB options however JLCPCB is significantly cheaper for small runs.

 ## Ordering from JLCPCB
 1. Click the blue **Instant Quote** button.